****THIS IS A SPOILER FREE REVIEW!!! THERE ARE ZERO SPOILERS IN THIS REVIEW!!!****

 The main problem with the film is that it lacks any dramatic cohesion and tension and is therefore rendered remarkably dull.
 That lack of dramatic cohesion and tension falls squarely on Mr. Singer, as does the films uninspired and flat visual style.
 The film feels shallow and rushed and frankly, devoid of any purpose.
 I should clarify that comment, the film is devoid of any artistic and creative purpose, but it has plenty of corporate purpose, not the least of which is Fox's contractual obligation to make X-Men films in a timely manner or lose the rights to the characters.
 Oh…and there is always the desire to fleece idiots like myself who will give our hard earned dollars to go see anything with super men and women in tights kicking bad guy ass.

 There is nothing original or even remotely interesting in X-Men: Apocalypse, only the same old tired tropes and cliches, which is not shocking considering it is the ninth cinematic go around for the X gang.
-I mean, the Fox cinematic X-Men horse has not only been beaten to death, but drawn and quartered and then beaten into dust.
+I mean, the Fox cinematic X-Men horse has not only been beaten to death, but drawn and quartered and then beaten further into dust.

 From the very beginning the X-Men films have boasted very serious and quality actors, such as Sir Patrick Stewart, Sir Ian McKellen and Halle Berry, who did the best they can with the little they were given, and so it is with the actors in this latest film.
-Michael Fassbender's Magneto is such a rich and fascinating character that he could easily carry a film about himself alone, but I would want that film to be directed by someone with a command of the power, craft and subtlety of filmmaking…in other words, not Bryan Singer.
-Fassbender salvages what he can from the scraps of a script he is given to work with, as does the always luminous Jennifer Lawrence and the solid and steady James McAvoy.
+Michael Fassbender's Magneto is such a rich and fascinating character that he could easily carry a film about himself alone, but I would want that film to be directed by someone with a command of the craft of filmmaking…in other words, not Bryan Singer.
+Fassbender salvages what he can from the scraps of a script he is given, as does the always luminous Jennifer Lawrence and the solid and steady James McAvoy.
 Other actors don't fare quite as well.
 Oscar Isaac plays Apocalypse, and is given nothing of substance to work with at all.
 His costume and make-up are atrocious and undermine any sort of sense of power and menace the character might have been able to generate, and Isaac is left looking embarrassingly ridiculous.
 Olivia Munn, who has proven herself to be a very capable actress in other projects (HBO's The Newsroom for example), looks completely lost and terribly uncomfortable her entire time on screen.
 Her discomfort is palpable and distracting, and while Ms. Munn isn't entirely blameless for her poor performance, a good portion of the blame for her struggles falls once again on the ineptitude of Bryan Singer.

 I enjoyed the last two X-Men films, X-Men: First Class and X-Men: Days of Future Past, they weren't great films or even very good films but they were at least clever and interesting.
 In both of those films the storyline jumped back in time and the films became period pieces.
 First Class was set from World War II up to the Cuban Missile Crisis, and Days of Future Past was set in the early seventies.
 Adding the element of time period to the films gave them a bit of a boost in terms of interesting material, costume and the intrigue of history.
 X-Men: Apocalypse tries to do the same thing by setting the time period in the eighties and it simply doesn't work.
 The third time around is not the charm in regards to time period, as this time it feels stale, forced and creatively bankrupt.